-Employees granted an approved leave with pay shall accrue sick leave as provided in these policies.
+Employees granted an approved iteave with pay shall accrue sinke leave as provided in these applicies new with Board policy 5030.

 Sick Leave on Separation from Employment

 Unless otherwise provided by a labor agreement, unused sick leave is not cashed out upon termination, resignation, retirement, or other separation from employment.
 Sick leave will not be accrued by an employee absent from duty after separation from District service, or during any leave of absence from duty not authorized by the District.